Robert Lee Jenkins

-Robert Lee Jenkins (better known to his family and friends as Pete) was born in
+(better known to his family and friends as Pete)

-He had two sisters, June and Mary (jack), and one brother,
+He had two sisters, June and Mary (known as jack),

 Clifton (who served in the Navy during WWII, see pic).